mercaux/slate/source/index.html.md

 # Difs

-> Some requests support difs (they can return only changes which happen after specific time).
-To use this functionality you should add a header and use the returned one from the previous update.
-Time is in UTC.
-Format is "2019-10-20.10:20:30".
-To get all the data (for the first time), just use normal request as described in documentation.
+> To get all the data (for the first time), just use normal request as described in documentation.

 ```shell
 curl "api_endpoint_here"